Yhemmy-Diamond/yhemmy-diamond.github.io/README.md

 Total Revenue: $817.86K

 **KPIs**
-- Total Revenue:
+- Total Revenue
-- Average Order Value:
+- Average Order Value
-- Total Pizzas Sold:
+- Total Pizzas Sold
-- Total Orders:
+- Total Orders
-- Average Pizzas Per Order:
+- Average Pizzas Per Order

 **Summary of Insights**\
 The following are the insights gotten from the analysis: